School security systems, like any large network, can be difficult to maintain.

 If you were out with the flu or stuck in a meeting when a security integrator showed up for a system repair, how would the school administrators at the site handle that visit?

 Would they ask the right questions and sign the right paperwork?
-Would they miss something critical or important that you thought they should point out?
+Would they miss something critical that you thought they should point out?

 While illnesses and emergencies happen, they can make complicated security projects even more difficult by forcing inexperienced personnel to stand in when security managers are offsite.
 With public school systems, this is particularly common when a district only employs one or two system managers to cover a large area.

-Standardizing the integrator project is a great way to address this issue and ensure that every staff member feels comfortable when resolving security issues.
+Standardizing the integrator project is a great way to address this issue and ensure every staff member feels comfortable resolving security issues.

 Important details might include: